syukranDev/hwid-window-spoofer/README.md

 # hwid-window-spoofer (windows only)

-`cmd` scripting for spoofing your hardware-id with random-num to avoid another series of ban in online games/network etc.
+`cmd` scripting for spoofing your hardware-id with random-num to avoid another series of ban in online games/network etc for whatever reason you might involve with (h@cking etc)

 use `wmic diskdrive/memorychip/baseboard get serialnumber` to double check the new serial num.